rjkjigneshparmar/Writing-Desk/README.md

 ## Contributing

 - Contributions, issues, and feature requests are welcome.
 Feel free to open a pull request or file an issue.
 - Installation is a bit tricky.
 Please be more careful while installing the app.
-Also, this app requires AI APIs that could be chargeable.
+Also, this app requires AI APIs Key that could be chargeable.
 Please take note of that.

 ---